Tetha/ATLauncher/README.md

 %PASTEAPIURL% should be replaced with a link to the create api command for the instance of [stikked](https://github.com/claudehohl/Stikked) is running (For instance http://www.mypaste.com/api/create/)

 #### /src/com/atlauncher/data/Settings.java
-// INSERT SERVERS HERE should be replaced with the addition of your servers to the servers ArrayList such as details below
+// INSERT SERVERS HERE should be replaced with the addition of your servers to the servers ArrayList such as details below.

 servers.add(new Server("Test", "sometest.myserver.com"));